bansalmohitwss/Pig-Dice-Game/README.md

-# Pig-Game
+# Pig-Dice-Game

-A simple Pig Game using Javascript, HTML and CSS.
+A simple Pig Dice Game using Javascript, HTML and CSS.

 <h2>GAME RULES:</h2>